kutovoy/temporal_crontab_sample/README.md

 Demonstrates a way on how to implement a basic HTTP ping-like Crontab schedules.
 Can be easily extended.

 The sample has folder crontabs which has YAML crontab samples.
-Folder with crontabs is monitored for file changes.
+Folder with crontabs is monitored for *.yml file changes which will trigger updates to the running cron tab workflows.

 ### Launch sample